vishnunandananmk/terraform_aws_CD/README.md

 ## OVERVIEW

 This Terraform setup provides a streamlined solution to automate the build, storage, and deployment of your application on AWS ECS.
-While it’s versatile enough for any app, this specific example deploys a Django application.
+While it’s versatile enough for any app, i used a Django application.
 The entire pipeline is managed through AWS services like CodePipeline, CodeBuild, and ECS, ensuring a smooth and continuous deployment process from GitHub to production.

 ## KEY FEATURES